zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

             .then(() => testFx.portal.wait(ExpectedConditions.isPresent(testFx.portal.element(testFx.Blades.UsersBlade))));
 ```

-While deeplinking is fast it does not validate that the user can actually navigate to a UsersBlade via a `ResourceSummaryPart` on a resource summary blade.
-The following demonstrates how to verify the user can do so.
+Deep-linking is fast, but it does not validate that the user can actually navigate to a `UsersBlade ` by using a `ResourceSummaryPart` on a resource summary blade.
+The following code demonstrates how to verify that the user can navigate to the blade.

 ```ts
 import testFx = require('MsPortalFx-Test');